andraisbestofsadhy/GardiMusicTermsOfService/README.md

 3. Dont use the bot for Loud Sounds!
 4. and Dont Break the TOS
 5. If you break?
 I will ban you from GardiMusic Support Server!

+# Privacy Policy

+Hey Use this bot for something?
+And Dont break the TOS Of The Bot, So I Need you to Follow This TOS and I Thanks to You?

+And Something I Just Do This Bot for You?